Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Season Stats

-- Brown has been the target of 138 of his team's 579 passing attempts this season, or 23.8% of the target share.
+- Brown (14 red zone targets) has been the recipient of 19.7% of his team's 71 red zone pass attempts.

-- Brown has seen the ball thrown his way 14 times in the red zone this season, 19.7% of his team's 71 red zone pass attempts.
+- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 54.6% of the time while running the ball 45.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Steelers.